What Is The Holmes And Rahe Stress Scale?

 About stress and coping mechanisms

 According to the latest findings from the APA's annual survey, Stress in America, "the COVID-19 pandemic, global conflicts, racism and racial injustice, inflation, and climate-related disasters are all weighing on the collective consciousness of Americans."
-In other words, there are many factors today that are contributing to high stress levels among individuals and communities.
+In other words, there are many factors today that could be contributing to high stress levels among individuals and communities.

 - Engaging in relaxation techniques, deep breathing exercises, and mindfulness